Endodontics

 Endodontics is a specialized branch of dentistry that deals with the complex structures found inside the teeth.
 The Greek word “Endodontics” literally means “inside the tooth” and relates to the tooth pulp, tissues, nerves, and arterioles.
 Endodontists receive additional dental training after completing dental school to enable them to perform both complex and simple procedures, including root canal therapy.

-What Exactly Is
+What Exactly Is Endodontics?

 Signs and symptoms of endodontic problems:

-• Teeth that are sensitive to hot and cold foods.
+• Teeth are sensitive to hot and cold food.

 • Tenderness when chewing and biting.